-The TIP4P/$\varepsilon$~\cite{tip4pe} model defines the water molecule as rigid, non-polarizable with the same geometry of TIP4P~\cite{tip4p} as illustrated in the Figure~\ref{fig:tip4pe}.
-The intermolecular force field between two water molecules is given by the LJ and the Coulomb interactions as given by the Eq.~\ref{ff}.
-The TIP4P models have a positive charge at each hydrogen and a negative charge along the bisector of the HOH angle located at distance $l_{OM}$ of the oxygen as shown in the \ref{fig:tip4pe}.
-The geometry and parameters of the Force Fields for the TIP4P/$\varepsilon$ are given in the \ref{tip4pe}.
-In the case of the TIP4P/$\varepsilon$ model the $\lambda_O=\lambda_H=1$ in the Eq.~\ref{ff} \\
+The TIP4P/$\epsilon$~\cite{TIP4Pe} model defines the water molecule as rigid, non-polarizable with the same geometry of the TIP4P~\cite{TIP4P} as illustrated in the Figure~\ref{fig:TIP4Pe}.
+The intermolecular force field between two water molecules is given by the Lennard-Jones and the Coulomb interactions as given by the Eq.~\ref{ff}.
+The TIP4P models have a positive charge at each hydrogen and a negative charge along the bisector of the HOH angle located at a distance $l_{OM}$ of the oxygen as shown in the Figure~\ref{fig:TIP4Pe}.
+The geometry and parameters of the force fields for the TIP4P/$\epsilon$ are given in the Figure~\ref{TIP4Pe}.
+In the case of the TIP4P/$\epsilon$ model the $\lambda_O=\lambda_H=1$ in the Eq.~\ref{ff} \\

-\subsection{SPC/$\varepsilon$ Model}
+\subsection{SPC/$\epsilon$ Model}

-The SPC/$\varepsilon$ is another model for water.
-It is based on the SPC model geometry \ref{fig:spce}, but with a different set of parameters.
-The SPC/$\varepsilon$ model~\cite{spce} defines water as a rigid, non-polarizable as illustrated in the Figure~\ref{fig:spce}.
-The intermolecular force field between two water molecules is given by the LJ and the Coulomb interactions as given by Eq.~\ref{ff} with $\lambda_O=\lambda_H=1$.
-The parameterization was made using the dipole moment of the minimun density method $\mu_{md}$~\cite{tip4pe}.
+The SPC/$\epsilon$ is another model for water.
+It is based on the SPC model geometry shown in the Figure~\ref{fig:spce}, but with a different set of parameters.
+The SPC/$\epsilon$ model~\cite{spce} defines water as a rigid and non-polarizable as illustrated in the Figure~\ref{fig:spce}.
+The intermolecular force field between two water molecules is given by the Lennard-Jones and the Coulomb interactions as given by Eq.~\ref{ff} with $\lambda_O=\lambda_H=1$.
+The parametrization was made using the dipole moment of the minimum density method $\mu_{md}$~\cite{TIP4Pe}.

-The SPC/$\varepsilon$ model gives similar thermodynamic and dynamic properties as the SPC~\cite{SPC} and the SPC/E~\cite{SPCE}models, but a better agreement with the experiments for the dielectric constant~\cite{fernandez}.
+The SPC/$\epsilon$ model gives similar thermodynamic and dynamic properties as the SPC~\cite{SPC} and the SPC/E~\cite{SPCE}models, but a better agreement with the experiments for the dielectric constant~\cite{fernandez}.